 Memory Addressing Immediates#

-Similarly to ALU immediates, could add the ability to store or load directly from a specified memory location without first needing to load the address into another register.
+Similarly to ALU immediates, you could add the ability to store or load directly from a specified memory location without first needing to load the address into another register.
+This would allow you to perform ldr rd, 0x12 instead of needing to do movl r1, 0x12; ldr rd, r1 as two separate instructions.

 This means you could easily load constants and variables into registers without first needing to load their address.
 This is especially useful given the limited number of general purpose registers available.